abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 worldly instinct might say, *Yeah but, but, but, look at my list!
-I have so many things to do, and they are important, and they have my name on them, and I can’t just brush them away.* But with the reflection, *Abhayagiri is complete*, we can keep that worldly perspective in its appropriate place and recognize that, within a larger context, it’s just as Luang Por Liem was expressing: It’s finished.
+I have so many things to do, and they are important, and they have my name on them, and I can’t just brush them away.* But with the reflection, *Abhayagiri is complete,* we can keep that worldly perspective in its appropriate place and recognize that, within a larger context, it’s just as Luang Por Liem was expressing: It’s finished.
 Even when the gas tank is half filled, it’s finished.
 As you’re carrying along the carpets or untangling the flags, it’s finished.
 Even though the knot is still there, it’s finished.

 That’s because the Dhamma is here and now.
-The Dhamma is *akāliko*, timeless, and it’s *sandiṭṭhiko*, apparent here and now.
+The Dhamma is *akāliko,* timeless, and it’s *sandiṭṭhiko,* apparent here and now.
 The Dhamma doesn’t simply happen when the knot is untangled or when the carpet is laid out and all of the food is cooked.
-It’s not, *Okay, the Dhamma is here now, it wasn’t here before*.
-The Dhamma is always here.
+It’s not, *Okay, the Dhamma is here now, it wasn’t here before.* The Dhamma is always here.
 During the morning reflection, it’s here already.
 The Dhamma doesn't appear just after the reflection is finished, when we begin our practice during the day.
 It’s here now.

 If we remember that—really let the mind awaken to that—then that presence to the Dhamma will inform our every action.
-We can then attune to the *citta*, the heart—to that quality, that fundamental, timeless presence of Dhamma—in the midst of activity.
-Then any external complications won’t contribute to any internal complications, to any internal *papañca*.
+We can then attune to the *citta,* the heart—to that quality, that fundamental, timeless presence of Dhamma—in the midst of activity.
+Then any external complications won’t contribute to any internal complications, to any internal *papañca.*

 So without further ado I offer these thoughts for your consideration today.
 Enjoy, as they say.